 An Example: We represented a middle-aged female whose job was classified as “Medium” by the Dictionary of Occupational Titles.
 She received treatment from a medical doctor who referred her to a diagnostic facility to have a Physical Performance Examination (PPE) completed.
 The PPE results indicated she did not have the functional capacity to perform Medium level work.
 The medical doctor took her off of duty until she was able to perform her duties safely.
 Our law firm sought and recovered lost earnings damages for her.

 Q: Can you recover damages for money you will lose in the future because of the auto accident?

 A: Yes.
 These damages are referred to as “loss of earning capacity.”

 How We Can Help You: Proving-up damages for loss of earning capacity requires proper medical documentation and usually also requires an expert report by a Vocational Rehabilitation Consultant or Economist.
-Our firm routinely advances money to our clients to obtain these expert reports if warranted by the case.
+Our Dallas car crash lawyers routinely advance money to our clients to obtain these expert reports if warranted by the case.

 Q: What other economic damages might you be entitled to?

 A: If you have been involved in a motor vehicle collision that was not your fault you could be entitled to the following economic damages in addition to lost wages and/or loss of earning capacity:

 How We Can Help You: Our Dallas auto accident attorneys will retain a Life Care Planner at no up-front cost to you, if you have suffered traumatic injuries and will need changes and/or revisions made to your home or business to accommodate your car accident injuries.
 The Life Care Planner can establish these damages and review medical records from your treating medical provider to compute your future medical expenses over the remainder of your life.

 - Diminished value of your vehicle.